We may earn a commission when you buy through links in our articles. Learn more.

 When choosing the right gaming monitor for yourself, these are the key factors for you to consider.
 First of all, you can tell a lot from the price tag.
 If something costs less than $150 it might seem like a tempting bargain, but in all likelihood, you’re probably going to find yourself with a sub-par product on your hands when it’s as cheap as that.

 Next, you’re going to want to think about what screen size is right for you.
-30 inches is probably a good middle ground – there are bigger options and there are smaller options, but use this as a yardstick for what will satisfy the majority of people.
-You can go a lot bigger or a lot smaller, but if you want the Baby Bear choice, go with 30-inches.
+Between 27 and 32 inches is ideal for the majority of people.
+You can go a lot bigger or a lot smaller, but if you want the Baby Bear choice, go with this range.

 If you’re buying your first curved monitor, it can be hard to gauge what level of curvature will be best.
 Some are only lightly curved at the edge, whereas others have a very extreme degree of curvature.
 If you plan on using the monitor for other activities in addition to gaming, then a lighter curve might be preferable, because such things can become distracting when, for example, editing Excel spreadsheets.

-Beyond these considerations, it’s always worth sticking to well-known and respected brands like Dell, Samsung, Corsair, or MSI.
+Beyond these considerations, it’s always worth sticking to well-known and respected brands such as Acer, AOC, Asus, Corsair, Dell, Gigabyte, LG, MSI, and Samsung.
 If you have any other questions about choosing the right curved gaming monitor for you, check out the FAQs below.

 How do you access a monitor’s curvature?

-We’ve measured the curvature of each monitor on this list to help give you an idea of the degree of their curves when compared against one another.
-Something with a curvature of 1800R, for example, will make a larger circle than something with a curvature of 1000R, and therefore the angle of the curve is much less steep.
+The concave curvature of each model in this guide is described by its “R” number, which simply stands for its radius.
+The lower the R number, the tighter the curve.
+A display with a curvature of 1800R, for example, will make a larger circle than one with a curvature of 1000R, and therefore the angle of the curve is much less steep.

 Are curved monitors better for gaming?